AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Introduction

 \section{Introduction}

-With the ever-increasing capabilities of large language models to generate functionally correct code, the prevalence of LLM-generated code in real-world applications is rapidly rising.
-However, this raises concerns about the security of that deployed code.
-Crucially, a single vulnerability leaking into production could compromise an entire system.
-As such, it is crucial to accurately assess the secure coding capabilities of LLM-based code generation.
-This is particularly important in safety-critical domains such as web application backends, as these are directly exposed to malicious actors.
+Code generated by large language models (LLMs) is being increasingly integrated into real-world applications.
+As larger implementation tasks are outsourced to LLMs, code security has become a major concern.
+Beyond correctness, it is crucial to accurately evaluate the secure coding capabilities of LLMs.
+This is particularly important in safety-critical domains such as web application backends, which are directly exposed to the internet and must safely handle untrusted inputs from potentially malicious actors.

-\paragraph{Shortcomings of current evaluation} Current evaluation methods of LLM-based code generation often fall short, either evaluating correctness and security on different tasks \citep{asleep, safecoder} or by considering only function-level correctness and security \citep{seccodeplt, cweval}. \cite{baxbench} proposed \origbenchmark{}, a rigorous evaluation framework that detects critical vulnerabilities by executing end-to-end exploits and assesses correctness via tests.
-This provides a guaranteed upper bound for both the security and functional correctness of generated code, as this approach does not suffer from false positives.
-Their evaluation exposed critical and surprising shortcomings in the secure coding capabilities of all evaluated state-of-the-art LLMs.
+\paragraph{Shortcomings of Current Evaluations} Most current evaluation frameworks for LLM code generation are limited either to evaluating correctness and security on separate tasks \citep{asleep, safecoder} or to considering only function-level correctness and security \citep{seccodeplt, cweval}. \citet{baxbench} proposed \origbenchmark{}, a benchmark to jointly measure the correctness and security of entirely LLM-generated webapp backends. \origbenchmark{} assesses correctness via functional tests and detects vulnerabilities by executing end-to-end exploits, providing an upper bound for both the security and functional correctness of the generated code.
+Their evaluation exposed critical shortcomings in the secure coding capabilities of all evaluated state-of-the-art LLMs.

-However, developing comprehensive benchmarks such as \origbenchmark{} requires significant human effort, not only to develop and assess scenarios and functional tests but also to discover security vulnerabilities and write scripts that reliably exploit them.
-This poses a key challenge to the longevity of such efforts: An ideal benchmark should be upgraded with more difficult scenarios for more capable LLMs, and constantly updated to ensure valid evaluation in the face of contamination.
+However, developing benchmarks such as \origbenchmark{} requires significant human effort, not only to develop and assess scenarios and functional tests, but also to discover and implement reproducible security exploits.
+This poses a key challenge to the longevity of such efforts: ideally, benchmarks should be continuously extended to include more difficult scenarios for more capable LLMs and updated to ensure valid evaluation in the face of contamination.